Mindful Living

 Botanical name: Vitex agnus-castus

-Traditionally used for: PMS, irregular periods, luteal phase support, fertility
+Traditionally used for: PMS, irregular cycles, luteal phase support, fertility

 What the Research Says

-A randomized controlled trial published in the British Medical Journal (2001) showed that chasteberry significantly improved PMS symptoms, particularly breast tenderness, mood swings, and bloating.
+A 2001 British Medical Journal trial showed that chasteberry significantly improved PMS symptoms such as breast tenderness, mood swings, and bloating.

 How to Prepare

-• Steep 1 teaspoon of dried chasteberry in hot water for 15 minutes.
+• Steep 1 tsp dried berries in hot water for 15 minutes.

-• Drink 1 cup per day, preferably in the morning, consistently for at least 2–3 months.
+• Drink 1 cup daily in the morning, consistently for 2–3 months for best results.

-Raspberry Leaf: The Uterine Tonic and Mineral-Rich Support
+Raspberry Leaf: The Uterine Tonic & Mineral-Rich Support

 Botanical name: Rubus idaeus